LobbyBoy-Dray/LobbyBoy-Dray.github.io/src/content/blog/meta-pub-bias.md

 tags:
   - meta-analysis
 description: >
-  PB means that the studies selected for your meta-analysis are systematically different from all available relevant studies.
+  The selected studies are systematically different from all available relevant studies.
 ---

 ## Table of contents